![]() |

 somewhere (except roots_no_src members), the remove action is also synchronized

 to the other instances.
-Usage of a sync database (syncdb=1) is defined implicitely
+Usage of a sync database (syncdb=1) is defined implicitely by this

 option.